ctrlplusb/serverless-stack/www/docs/constructs/RemixSite.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 -->
 The `RemixSite` construct is a higher level CDK construct that makes it easy to create a Remix app.
+It provides a simple way to build and deploy your site to CloudFront.

+By default server rendering is performed within an APIGatewayV2 Lambda, however, it also supports the use of Lambda@Edge (via the `edge` prop).
+Additionally it supports environment variables against the Lambda@Edge deployment despite this being a limitation of Lambda@Edge.

-It provides a simple way to build and deploy the site to CloudFront, the server running on `Lambda@Edge`, with the browser build and public statics backed by an S3 Bucket.
-In addition to this it supports environment variables against your `Lambda@Edge` function, despite this being a limitation with the AWS feature.
-CloudFront cache policies are implemented, along with cache invalidation on deployment.
+The browser build and public statics are backed by an S3 Bucket.
+CloudFront cache policies are configured, whilst also allowing for customization, and we include cache invalidation on deployment.

 The construct enables you to customize many of the deployment features, including the ability to configure a custom domain for the website URL.

-It also allows you to [automatically set the environment variables](#configuring-environment-variables) in your Remix app directly from the outputs in your SST app.
+It enables you to [automatically set the environment variables](#configuring-environment-variables) for your Remix app directly from the outputs in your SST app.